WhenLifeHandsYouLemons/Encryptext/README.md

 ## Installation

-1. Go to "<https://github.com/WhenLifeHandsYouLemons/Encryptext/releases>" to download the "`Encryptext.zip`" file from the latest release.
+1. Go to "<https://github.com/WhenLifeHandsYouLemons/Encryptext/releases>" to download the "`encryptext_installer_v-----_--bit.exe`" file from the latest release.
+(The `-` is replaced by the version number and 32- or 64-bit version)
-2. Extract the zip file.
-3. Run the "`installer.exe`" file.
+3. Run the downloaded file.
 4. Follow the instructions on the screen.
 5. Run the "`Encryptext.exe`" file to get started!